 Increasingly today, prostitution is moving off the streets and onto the internet where prostitutes look more like entrepreneurs than victims coerced by men.
 For example, a recent article, “Is Prostitution Just Another Job?” challenged the stereotype of prostitutes as victims who work in the sex industry out of necessity.
 However, much prostitution remains exploitative, and all prostitutes face significant risks, including the spread of STDs, unwanted pregnancies, and violence.
 In the U. S., prostitution is one of the most dangerous professions—worse than oil rig workers, loggers, or Alaskan fishermen—with a death rate of 204 out of every 100,000.
 Prostitutes in America get physically assaulted about once a month.
 Due to the illegal nature of the profession, prostitutes often do not take legal action, since doing so would incriminate themselves.
 As many as 80,000 prostitution arrests occur each year, costing taxpayers around $200 million.
 Once again, the biblical boundary that limits sex to marriage solves this social problem.

 According to social scientist Catherine Hakim, “Sex is no more a moral issue than eating a good meal.”
 She envisions open marriages wherein spouses pursue multiple affairs all the while retaining their original husbands or wives.
 Although our culture is not quite ready to get on board with Hakim’s new rules, in 2015 the Ashley Madison data breach made public a seedy underground of millions of members who have bought into the slogan, “Life is short.
 Have an affair.”
-Statistics are difficult to find, but one estimate is that between 30% and 60% of all married people will commit adultery at some time in their marriage.
+Statistics are difficult to find, but some estimate that as many as half of all married people will commit adultery at some time in their marriage.
 Another, more conservative guess, puts the number at 22% for men and 14% for women.
 Data is difficult to ascertain because adultery remains taboo for many in our culture and adulterers typically don’t want their unsuspecting spouses alerted to their misbehavior.
 Surprisingly, adultery is still a crime (as of 2017) in 21 states with several classifying it as a felony.
 Penalties range from a $10 fine in Maryland to up to a year in prison in South Carolina.
 Even so, prosecutions are rare.
 But, regardless of any legal consequences, adultery is a relational bomb that shreds a marriage to pieces, obliterating trust.
 In some cases, adultery leads to murder, as the victim seeks revenge on the unfaithful spouse and/or the other adulterer.
 Beyond the emotional cost to the innocent spouse and the financial cost of divorce, the cost to the children is simply incalculable.
 Once again, the biblical teaching on fidelity in marriage excludes this behavior.

 In October of 2017, the #MeToo movement spread virally on social media to create awareness for sexual harassment and assault.
 The hashtag went viral on Twitter as individuals shared their own experiences, including celebrities such as Gwyneth Paltrow, Ashley Judd, and Uma Thurman.
 From higher ranking employees engaging in quid pro quo (voluntary or involuntary) to those fishing for hookups at the water cooler to untargeted crass remarks at work to catcalling on street corners, sexual harassment is a major problem in our world today.
 This behavior makes people uncomfortable, and it causes financial losses due to productivity lapses, sick leave, turnover, law suits, and public relations costs.
 Nonetheless, sexual harassment is extremely prevalent in many workplaces.
 Although the Equal Employment Opportunity Commission reports for 2010 to 2017 indicate that victims have filed little more than 12,000 claims each year, other more informal surveys find that one in three young women (ages 18 to 34) has suffered sexual harassment at work.
 Much of this behavior results from single men seeking relations with others they do not intend to marry.
 The biblical ordering that puts marriage before sex, effectively rules out this strategy.
 Furthermore, the biblical teaching on human origins establishes a firm foundation for respecting women as men’s equal counterparts excludes the dehumanization inherent in sexual harassment.